 Pita or Naan Bread (whole wheat Naan Bread sold at Smiths by the bakery) with veggies and fat-free hummus

 Pastas with WFPB sauces (marinara sauce for example, and veggies (dairy free, meat free)

 Pasta Salads (include lots of veggies, quinoa, nuts, seeds, beans, and chopped green leafy veggies)

-Naun Bread Navajo Tacos – spread refried beans on naun bread, top with tomatoes, onions, cilantro, peppers, cook in oven until warm (350 for 15 minutes or so).
-Serve with green salad
+Naan Bread Navajo Tacos – spread refried beans on naun bread, top with tomatoes, onions, cilantro, peppers, cook in oven until warm (350 for 15 minutes or so).
+Serve with green salad.

 Enchiladas – Using the same ingredients you would use for burritos only use corn tortillas and enchilada sauce on top (microwave for 1 minute and 45 seconds or cook in the oven at 350 for 25 minutes).
 Then top with your choice of cut spinach shreds, tomatoes, cilantro, olives, and salsa